signature-opensource/CK-Configuration/CK.Object.Transform/README.md

 However, instead of throwing, simply returning the exception is also possible.
 Beacause there's little chance that exceptions be valid input type, a returned exception is an error.
-Actually the `TransformHookContext` handles this and let any exception bubbles up to the root.
+Actually the `TransformHookContext` handles this and let any returned or thrown exception bubbles up to the root.